Dartmouth is a Town in the county of Devon.

 Dartmouth postcode: TQ6 9

-Cities to visit near Dartmouth include Exeter.
+Hiking Areas to visit near Dartmouth include Dartmoor.

 There are a number of historic buildings near Dartmouth including Exeter Cathedral, St Mary Steps, and St Stephen's Church - Exeter.